Molecular-Biophysics-Database/mbdb-model/models/main/README.md

 Array of values:
   * `list`: array of a certain type (nested array is allowed)
-  * `nested_list`: array of a maps, where comparison of the individual items within map can be

  **Note that the minimum number of allowed elements if the array is active is implicitly assumed to be 1 unless otherwise stated**